Phill981/data-visualization-pipeline/README.md

 > python3 main.py

-The final workbook is included within the 'excel' fodler
+The final workbook is included within the 'excel' folder